 - Check with your doctor if you are concerned about flashing lights triggering seizures.
 Chances are that your medical records will indicate how you responded to flashing lights during the electroencephalogram (EEG), a test done routinely in most people with epilepsy.

-- Finding out if you are photosensitive or not is relevant, especially if the relatives are children or adolescents who intend to engage in activities presenting risks such as intense videogame playing.
+- Finding out if you are photosensitive can be helpful if your daily activities include risks such as intense videogame playing.

 Some Tips to Consider